-This was NOT what he had been hired for.
-Shadow drifted away from his companions, over to the far side of the room trying his best to look distant and unconcerned.
+This was NOT what he had been hired to do.
+Shadow drifted away from his companions, to the far side of the room, trying his best to look distant and unconcerned.
 And succeeding wonderfully.
 He reached down to scratch Interceptor between the ears, tuning out the old man's prattle in favor of his own thoughts, which at this point mostly consisted of how soon could they leave.
-Old memories of this place and its people spun around inside his head, threatening to break his concentration, but he kept them at bay by plotting the quickest route out of this town, back to the boat.
+Memories spun around inside his head, threatening to break his concentration, but he kept them at bay by plotting the quickest route out of this town, back to the boat.

 "Grandpa, who're they?
 Are they friends?
 Can they use magic too?" the little girl said happily.
-Had anyone bothered to glance at Shadow, they would have seen his eyes widen in shock at the sight of the girl.
-She was tiny and thin for her age, ten Shadow knew, but seemed to be in perfect health.
+Had anyone bothered to glance at Shadow, they would have seen his eyes widen ever so slightly.
+She was tiny and thin but seemed to be in good health.
 Her short red-blond hair fell messily over her face and she had a smear of paint on one cheek.
 She bounced over and inspected Locke and Terra, peering up into their faces with an appraising look, almost like she was sizing up an item at the Jidoor auction house before bidding.

 "Sh-shush!" the old man frantically tried to quiet her.
 Jumping away as the old man grabbed at her, she happened to glance into the shadows that one assassin was trying so desperately to disappear into.

 Her eyes lit up, "What a cute doggie!"
 Behind his mask, Shadow's lips twitched.
 Interceptor, cute?
-He was sure she wouldn't think so if she had seen the black dog tear the throats out of the monsters outside town.
+He was sure she wouldn't think so if she had seen the black dog tear out the throats of several monsters just this morning.
 But of course she hadn't, and now she was coming closer, reaching her hand out for Interceptor to sniff.

 Three pairs of eyes stared at the assassin in shock.
-Terra and Locke because they had never seen anyone besides Shadow touch Interceptor without being bitten and the old man, Strago, because he had not realized that the assassin was there.
+Terra and Locke because they had never seen anyone besides Shadow touch Interceptor without being bitten and the old man, Strago, had likely not realized that the assassin was there.
 Shadow stared back indifferently.
 The dog is strange, just like you lot, no need to make a scene of it.

 With a sharp shake of his head Strago snapped himself out of the surprised stupor.
 He yelled at the girl, "Go back to your room!"

 The girl looked up from petting Interceptor.
 "Why do I have to go to my room?
 You never let me have any fun," she pouted.
-Stubborn, Shadow thought, I knew it.
+Stubborn.

 "Because I said so!
 Now shoo!"
 Strago retaliated.
 By the tired look on his face, Shadow could tell disputes like this were common.

 ". . .
 Fine," she sighed.
 She patted Interceptor on the head before starting to trudge across the room.
-And darnit if that dog didn't follow her!
+And damn it if that dog didn't follow her!
 When she realized she had a companion, the girl giggled happily and darted up the stairs, Interceptor at her heels.
 Shadow could feel Locke and Terra's incredulous stares.
-So what if my dog takes a liking to someone else, he mentally snarled at them.
+He steadfastly ignored them.

 "Oh dear . . .
 Seems to have taken a liking to your dog," Strago sighed.
 The girl must have heard him, because an audible, "Hmph," came from above them.